saberrg/saberrg.github.io/README.md

-Personal Website Starter
+A Personal Website
 ========================

-Fork this repo as a public repo under your account, and name it `<your_github_username>.github.io`.
+A personal website that was created in a workshop, a great base to experiment with hosting and general web and website services.
+More details later...

 Based off / uses the [Dimension theme from HTML5 UP](https://html5up.net/dimension).